Kohnert posets and polynomials of northeast diagrams: Acknowledgments

 \section{Acknowledgments}

 This project began during the 2024 Graduate Research Workshop in Combinatorics, which was supported by the University of Wisconsin-Milwaukee, the Combinatorics Foundation, and the National Science Foundation (NSF Grant DMS-1953445).
 B. A. Castellano was supported by an NSF Graduate Research Fellowship.
+A. Bingham was partially supported by supported by the grant DST/INT/RUS/RSF/P-41/2021 from the Department of Science \& Technology, Govt. of India, and FONDECYT-ANID grant 3250472.
 We would like to thank Kim Harry, Joakim Jakovleski, and Chelsea Sato for their early contributions to this project.
 We would also like to thank Nick Mayers for helpful discussions related to this work.